The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Experiments Results

 \subsection{Attack effectiveness vs.\ perceptual quality}

+Perceptibility metrics and robustness results are reported in Table~\ref{tab:quality_metrics} and Table~\ref{tab:watermark_survival}, respectively.
+Across all metrics, removal attacks cause substantially more perturbations than the initial watermarking process.
+Without specific knowledge of the watermark's spatial distribution or strength, attacks must apply brute-force, global alterations, ultimately resulting in poor perceptibility scores.

-We report perceptibility metrics in Table~\ref{tab:quality_metrics} and robustness results in Table~\ref{tab:results}.
-Considered jointly, these tables reveal a clear tradeoff between attack success and image quality.
+Hence, robustness and perceptibility results reveal a clear tradeoff between attack success and image quality.
 Looking at PSNR alone, WMForger and DiffPure appear as the most performative methods.
 However, LPIPS and FID tell a different story: WMForger produces images that deviate significantly from the natural image manifold, with a FID of 30, confirming that PSNR on its own is insufficient as it only accounts for perturbation amplitude and not distributional proximity to natural images.
-When factoring in robustness, we observe a negative correlation between ASR and perceptual quality: DiffPure based on Flux.1~[dev] achieves the best FID and LPIPS but the worst ASR on VideoSeal; similarly, SANA-VAE obtains the best FID and second-best LPIPS while underperforming on robustness.
-Conversely, the most aggressive watermark removal techniques degrade image quality the most, highlighting the trade-off between removal and imperceptibility, more qualitative samples in Fig. \ref{fig:residuals}.
+When factoring in robustness, we observe a negative correlation between ASR and perceptual quality: DiffPure based on Flux.1~[dev] achieves the best FID and LPIPS, but the worst ASR on VideoSeal; similarly, SANA-VAE obtains the best FID and second-best LPIPS while underperforming on robustness.
+Conversely, the most aggressive watermark removal techniques degrade image quality the most, highlighting the trade-off between removal and imperceptibility.
+More qualitative samples are given in Figure~\ref{fig:residuals}.